 - Intrusive thoughts

-In contrast, an individual who has an obsessive compulsive disorder that falls into the theme of symmetry will obsess over the appearance of objects.
+In contrast, an individual who has an obsessive-compulsive disorder who falls into the theme of symmetry will obsess over the appearance of objects.
 For example, clothes will need to be organised in a certain way to ensure that an individual can relax.

 - Consistently checking, counting, ordering and arranging items

 - Repeatedly asking for reassurance

 - Becoming increasingly agitated

 - Mood swings

 - Feeling scared or worried

 If you experience any of the above symptoms and believe that you have developed a drug addiction alongside an obsessive-compulsive disorder, please contact us today.
 We can provide you with the treatment you need to overcome your addiction and disorder.